JOHN 3:16 REFERS TO BODILY IMMORTALITY

 When Christ, who is your life, appears, then you also will appear with him in glory.
 Put to death, therefore, whatever belongs to your earthly nature: sexual immorality, impurity, lust, evil desires and greed, which is idolatry.
 (Colossians 3:4,5)

 Since you are to appear with Christ, because of this, put to death the actions of your sinful nature.
-This is how we prepare ourselves to be resurrected when Jesus appears and to work with Him at the task of installing the Kingdom of God upon the earth; and at the task of preparing all the inhabitants of the heavenly Jerusalem for their priestly ministry on the new earth.
+This is how we prepare ourselves to be resurrected when Jesus appears and to work with Him at the tasks of (1) installing the Kingdom of God upon the earth, and (2) preparing all the inhabitants of the heavenly Jerusalem for their priestly ministry on the new earth.

 Also, notice in the following passage the same need to prepare ourselves for His coming: